 The one thing that experts agree on is that the hefty returns to private equity investors were beefed up by the income deduction on the interest they paid while owning the firm.
 “While the performance (of the purchased firms) is pretty much on a par with their industry peers, we know the returns to the private equity investors are quite stellar,” said Edith Hotchkiss, a professor of finance at Boston College.
 “A part of that increased return is from the tax yield.”

-Kaplan estimated that 10 percent to 20 percent of the returns from private equity transactions came from reduced taxes.
-One way to level the playing field, he said, would be to grant dividends the same tax benefit.
+Kaplan estimated that 10 to 20 percent of the returns from private equity transactions came from reduced taxes.
+One way to level the playing field, he said, would be to grant dividends on the same exclusion.
 However, that would simply blow another hole in corporate income tax collections, which have been declining as a share of the overall income tax take for decades despite corporations capturing a growing share of national income.